davibelo/python-pro-bootcamp-2021/02-intermediate/17-enviromentVariables.md

 To see linux environment variables type "env" on console

 To add environment varible on linux type:

     $ export VARIABLE=VALUE

-    or edit /usr/bin/env
+or edit /usr/bin/env, adding your variables

-To load a environment variable on python you can use:
+To load a environment variable on python file, you can use:

     import os
     variable = os.environ.get("VARIABLE")

 If you want to protect some information using environment variables:

-    1. load your information manually on system environment Variables and after that, call it inside your code. or
+1. load your information manually on system environment Variables and after that, call it inside your code, or

-    2. load your information automatically add export command lines on scheduled tasks with variables information:
+2. load your information automatically adding export command lines on scheduled tasks with variables information:

-            ex: export KEY="asdfasdf"; python3 main.py
+    example: export KEY="asdfasdf"; python3 main.py

 ## USING .ENV FILES

 Instead of using system environment variables, you can use .env files:

-To use .env variables on python
+To use .env variables on python:
-    Install dotenv module on your project
+1. Install dotenv module on your project:

+        (venv1)$ pip install python-dotenv

-        Install on your environment with "pip install python-dotenv" Create a .env file with variables will want to load:
+2. Create a .env file with variables will want to load:

         VARIABLE1 = "string"
         VARIABLE2 = 10
-    Call .env variables inside your main.py:
+3. Call .env variables inside your main.py:

         # importing required modules
         from dotenv import load_dotenv